NethermindEth/warp/readme.md

 # Warp

-Warp brings Solidity to StarkNet, making it possible to transpile Ethereum smart contracts to Cairo, and use them on StarkNet.
+Warp brings Solidity to StarkNet, making it possible to transpile Ethereum smart contracts to StarkNet Cairo Contracts.

-## Pre-requisites
+## Installation :gear:

-Make sure that you have the [`venv`](https://docs.python.org/3/library/venv.html) module for your python installation.

 You will also need [z3](https://github.com/Z3Prover/z3) to use warp, installation instructions: